 How to dermaplane at home

-Step by step guide to dermaplaning at home:3
+Step by step guide to dermaplaning at home:

 - Prepare by cleansing your face and patting it dry with a towel.
-You should also clean your dermaplane blade and double cleanse if you need to.
+You should also thoroughly clean your dermaplane blade and double cleanse if you need to.

 - Start on one side of your face and hold your skin taut with one hand.